-Especially among women.
-But, many are too embarrassed to talk to their doctor about it.
+Loss of bladder control (formally known as urinary incontinence) is common, especially among women.
+But many people are too embarrassed to talk to their doctor about it.
 Don’t be!

 Why bladder control issues happen